wenyfan/EFS/Fortran/readme.txt

 in a single file.
 It is written in Fortran 90 but performs the basic I/O operations in C by calling routines from disk.c, which must be compiled separately.

-To compile the routines, enter:
+To compile the disk.c routines, enter:

-./subs.bld

-which will perform:

-gcc -c disk.c -o disk.o                      (assuming gcc compiler) gcc -c swapsubs.c -o swapsubs.o
+gcc -c disk.c -o disk.o                    (assuming gcc compiler)

+There are also byte swapping routines in C that must be compiled:

+gcc -c swapsubs.c -o swapsubs.o

+To compile the efs_subs.f90 source code, enter:

 gfortran -c efs_subs.f90 -o efs_subs.o       (assuming gfortran compiler)

-The following example F90 programs are also provided

-testefs.f90 -- creates new EFS file, closes it, then opens it and read from it. copyefs.f90 -- copies EFS file. listefs.f90 -- lists EFS header information.

-These programs can be compiled using the Makefile, i.e.,

-make testefs
-make copyefs
-make listefs
+NOTE:  If you get a compiler error message about mismatched arguments, try using this compiler flag:

+gfortran -c --allow-argument-mismatch efs_subs.f90 -o efs_subs.o

+An example Makefile for the program testefs.f90 is as follows:

+OBJS2 = disk.o	\
+        swapsubs.o \
+        efs_subs.o

+testefs: Makefile testefs.f90 $(OBJS2)
+	 gfortran $(OBJS2) testefs.f90 -o testefs

 The header formats take advantage of the 'type' construct in Fortran90, which provides something similar to structures in C.  These structures are defined in a module at the beginning of the efs_subs.f90 source code.
 Thus the first